lolgear/lolgear.github.io/_posts/2017-10-09-The-build-system-still-could-hurt-you.md

 * All targets in one workspace

 I think about this setup as one the best setup.
-One of the biggest problems in this and previous setup ( all frameworks and test targets only in one workspace ) is missing dependent frameworks.
+One of the biggest problems in this and previous setup ( all frameworks and test targets only in one workspace ) is [**Problem #2**][2].
 Test target doesn't copy them.
-For that reason you should add `Copy frameworks build phase` and add all dependent frameworks.
+For that reason you should add `Copy frameworks build phase` and specify all dependent frameworks.

 ### From 4 to 5